Toshiaki Fushimi

-Toshiaki Fushimi (伏見俊昭, Fushimi Toshiaki) is a Japanese cyclist.
+Toshiaki Fushimi (伏見俊昭, Fushimi Toshiaki) was a Japanese cyclist.
 He won the Silver Medal in the Men's team sprint in the 2004 Summer Olympics along with Masaki Inoue and Tomohiro Nagatsuka.
 In Japan, he is mostly known as a keirin cyclist, with over 400 victories.

+Fushimi died on July 19, 2026, at the age of 50, following an accident during a keirin race in Japan.